 3. Enhanced Treatment Retention

 The rewarding nature of positive reinforcement contributes to higher rates of treatment retention.
-Experiencing positive outcomes reinforces the value of staying engaged in the recovery process, reducing the likelihood of treatment dropout.
+Experiencing positive outcomes reinforces the value of staying engaged in the recovery process and reduces the likelihood of treatment dropout.

 4. Reinforces Healthy Coping Mechanisms